InformaticsMatters/pipelines-utils/README.md

     $ pip install -r requirements.txt
     $ python setup.py test

-### Publishing the im-pipelines-utils package to PyPI
+# Publishing the im-pipelines-utils package to PyPI
-The utilities are published to PyPI for easy installation (normally automatically by the Travis CI/CD framework when the repository is tagged on master).
+The utilities are published to [PyPi] for easy installation (normally automatically by the Travis CI/CD framework).

+## Publishing via Travis
+We currently employ Travis to automate our tests and also to publish the Python module to PyPi.

+In order to publish a new release of the module you need to: -

+1.  **Update** the `version` value in `src/python/setup.py` with a new release number and commit the change.
+2.  **Review** the `src/python/READEME.rst` file (which is the source of the PyPi documentation.
+This rarely needs changing but it's worth understanding where the PyPi documentation comes from.
+3.  **Tag** the repository.
+It's the tagging that instructs Travis to publish the Python module to PyPi - it does not publish *every* commit.
+In order to publish the module the tag *must* begin `pypi-`.
+    This allows you to use other tags and not cause a publication of the module.
+By convention is you've set the `version` to `2.3.1` the tag would be `pypi-2.3.1` (you can see the other *releases* or tags in the project as an example).
+The the actual number is unimportant as it's the act of tagging that causes a release.
+After tagging Travis pulls the code and then builds and publishes the module.

+The travis instructions are all encoded in the project's `.travis.yml` file.

+## Publishing manually
 If you are going to publish the utilities yourself (not recommended) you will need our PyPI account details.
 For Informatics Matters you should add the following to your `~/.pypirc` file (or create one if you don't have one): -